CodingWonders/DISMTools/README.md

 If you want to grab a copy straight from the source code, follow these instructions:

 1. You begin by either cloning the project or downloading a ZIP of the source code.
 Go to "Code", and select an option from there
+2. Prepare the NuGet packages by running `nugetpkgprep.bat` in the location you cloned the repository to
-2. Open the solution in Visual Studio 2012 or later
+3. Open the solution in Visual Studio 2012 or later

     > You will need to install the .NET Framework 4.8 Developer Pack